curist/my_blog/source/_posts/2012-06-29-have-some-fun-with-zsh.markdown

 title: "Have Some Fun With Zsh"
 date: 2012-06-29 14:56
 comments: true
-categories: zsh, shell, linux, git
+categories: zsh shell linux git
 ---

 bash is fine, but I want to try something different and see if I like it.